junxit/us-congress-bills-110/metadata.md

 - 2007-12-04 — Placed on the Union Calendar, Calendar No. 291.
 - 2007-12-04 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 110-467.
 - 2007-12-04 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 110-467.
+- 2007-12-05 — Considered under suspension of the rules. (consideration: CR H14193-14198)
+- 2007-12-05 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1759.
+- 2007-12-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-12-05 — Mr. Conyers moved to suspend the rules and pass the bill, as amended.
+- 2007-12-05 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H14193-14196)
+- 2007-12-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H14193-14196)